When to announce your grant

 - The media are always looking for interesting, high quality, eye-catching images to make their pages and the story come to life.
 Remember to send any good quality photos relating to the project alongside your press release

 - If there is a strong visual element to your project you could invite the local media to a photo call at your project (no big cheques or Lottery balls please!).
-You can download the template photo call notice to help you.
 Have your press release ready to hand out to journalists on the day of the photocall.
 Also don’t forget to share everything to anyone who couldn’t make it

 - Providing us with images of your project is an important condition of your grant award.
 It is good practice to send photos to us throughout the lifetime of your project